 - Fanotify is updated via kernel updates.
 Behaviour with Fanotify may differ depending on kernel version

 - Some distributions may turn off Fanotify within their Kernels.
-Sophos has no control over this (Debian 7 is one such example)
+Sophos has no control over this.

 If you experience any unexpected behaviour or issues with Fanotify please contact Sophos support, known issues are listed below.

 - Fanotify is not supported on kernels 3.15 or higher with any current version Sophos Anti-Virus for Linux